sdsc/cluster-guide/ReinstallingDevel.rst

+..
+This document is linked as a solution to dependency resolution but the
+	contents are misleading.
+This document essentially describes how to return the Development Appliance to the 'standard' Compute Node pool.

+	The dependency resolution issue is not really addressed... do so.

 Reinstalling Your Development Appliance
 =======================================
 You will need to reinstall your Development Appliance as a Compute Node.
 In order to do so you must first remove it as an installed appliance on your Front End.